SOFTS-London cocoa prices slip; raw sugar extends rebound

-LONDON, July 7 (Reuters) - London cocoa futures were lower on Friday, extending the market's retreat from a 46-year high set earlier in the week, with concerns that the recent climb could curb demand.
+NEW YORK, July 7 (Reuters) - London cocoa futures on ICE closed down on Friday, extending the market's retreat from a 46-year high set earlier in the week, with concerns that the recent climb could curb demand.

 COCOA